• Skip to primary navigation

 How to make shredded chicken

-Don’t be intimidated be the idea of making your own shredded chicken!
-My favorite method is to simply roast chicken breasts in the oven and then shred them with the meat claws (aff link) we got as a wedding present.
+Don't be intimidated by the idea of making your own shredded chicken!
+My favorite method is to simply roast chicken breasts in the oven and then shred them with meat claws (aff link).

-After you’ve prepared your shredded chicken, you’re going to cook it with onion, garlic, cumin, chili powder, paprika and freshly squeezed lime juice and lime zest.
+After you've prepared your shredded chicken, you're going to cook it with onion, garlic, cumin, chili powder, paprika, freshly squeezed lime juice, and lime zest.

 They’ll be infused with just enough flavor and spice, and it’s easy to customize to your own flavor preferences – add a little more of your favorite spices if you want some extra heat!